vjammi/datastructures/src/main/java/dev/vjammi/ds/v1/hashing/Readme.md

 Intuition
 The common choice of hash function is the modulo operator, i.e. hash=valuemod  base\text{hash} = \text{value} \mod \text{base}hash=valuemodbase.
 Here, the base\text{base}base of modulo operation would determine the number of buckets that we would have at the end in the HashSet.
 Theoretically, the more buckets we have (hence the larger the space would be), the less likely that we would have collisions.
 The choice of base\text{base}base is a tradeoff between the space and the collision.
-In addition, it is generally advisable to use a prime number as the base of modulo, e.g. 769769769, in order to reduce the potential collisions.
+In addition, it is generally advisable to use a prime number as the base of modulo, e.g. 769769769, in enrichedTransaction to reduce the potential collisions.

 As to the design of bucket, again there are several options.
 One could simply use another Array as bucket to store all the values.
 However, one drawback with the Array data structure is that it would take O(N)\mathcal{O}(N)O(N) time complexity to remove or insert an element, rather than the desired O(1)\mathcal{O}(1)O(1).
 Since for any update operation, we would need to scan the entire bucket first to avoid any duplicate, a better choice for the implementation of bucket would be the LinkedList, which has a constant time complexity for the insertion as well as deletion, once we locate the position to update.